Turning point principle for stability of viscous gaseous stars: Nonlinear instability under the spherically symmetric perturbation

-The following theorem provides the linear instability estimates of non-rotating gaseous stars for the Navier-Stokes-Poisson system.
+The following theorem provides the linear instability of the non-rotating gaseous stars of the Navier-Stokes-Poisson system.

-\begin{theorem} Assume that $n^-(L_{\mu})>0$.
-Then, the non-rotating star $\rho_\mu$ of the Navier-Stokes-Possion system \eqref{1.4}-\eqref{1.5} is linearly unstable.
-The number of eigenvalues on the right side of the imaginary axis to the eigenvalue problem \eqref{3.7} is the same as $n^-(L_{\mu})$.
+\begin{theorem} Assume that $\frac{dM_\mu}{d\mu}\neq 0$ and $n^-(L_{\mu})>0$.
+Then, the non-rotating stars of the Navier-Stokes-Possion system \eqref{1.4}-\eqref{1.5} is linearly unstable.
+The total algebraic multiplicity of eigenvalues on the right half plane to the eigenvalue problem \eqref{3.7} is as the same as $n^-(L_{\mu})$.
 Moreover, we obtain